 GPS Tracking and Radio Frequency Identification Devices (RFID)

 These devices are two more methods for keeping track of your dog, but they aren’t helpful to the person who finds your lost dog.
-They are more appropriate for pet owners interested in monitoring the whereabouts of off-leash dogs.

 Also, remember to have at home an emergency first-aid kit for your dog containing: